Quantum graphs and spin models: Applications

 We now look for subgroups of central type of $H$ (c.f.
 Definition \ref{defn:CentralType}), which must be of order a square dividing $100,$ limiting the possibilities to $2^2$ and $5^2$.
 By a computational exploration on \emph{Sage Math}, all order four subgroups of $L$ are cyclic and the unique subgroup of order $25$ is

-The known classification of abelian groups of central type (c.f. \cite[Theorem 5]{MR1843319}, \cite{MR3520282}) tells us that these are exactly those of the form $\bbZ_m\times \bbZ_m$, and so $L$ is the unique subgroup of $H$ of central type.
+The known classification of abelian groups of central type (c.f. \cite[Theorem 5]{MR1843319}, \cite{MR3520282}) tells us that these are exactly those of the form $\Gamma\times \Gamma$ for an abelian group $\Gamma$, and so, $L$ is the unique subgroup of $H$ of central type.

 We shall now give an explicit normalized 2-cocycle $\psi:L\times L \to U(1)$ so that the twisted group algebra $\bbC L^\psi$ is isomorphic to $\End(\cH)$ for some Hilbert space $\cH.$ The data of $\psi$ precisely matches that of a nice unitary error basis (c.f.
 Definition \ref{defn:niceUEB}).
 For $a,b,c,d\in\{0,...,4\}$ and a primitive $5$-th root of unity, let